smantic/blog/content/posts/dependency-injection.md

 ```

-Read [Mike Epp's article](https://betterprogramming.pub/context-less-go-854db3e5510) on DI for a good critic of some clever but not so useful ways people have tried to do DI in go.
+Read [Mike Epps's article](https://betterprogramming.pub/context-less-go-854db3e5510) on DI for a good critic of some clever but not so useful ways people have tried to do DI in go.

 <!---